Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 As software development matured, teams began to adopt formal processes.
 Developers and quality assurance (QA) engineers tracked basic bug statistics such as the number of new bugs opened, bug close rates, and fix versus invalid rates.

-To manage the bug backlog, Netscape\footnote{https://isp.netscape.com/} team leaders held weekly bug meetings, or "bug councels".
+To manage the bug backlog, Netscape\footnote{https://isp.netscape.com/} team leaders held weekly bug meetings, or "bug councels" \cite{cusumano1999software}.
 As the project neared its release, these meetings increased in frequency to once or twice a day to prioritize and make decisions on fixes.
 These meetings were typically led by a project or release manager and included representatives from development, QA, and marketing teams.
 Netscape used a five-level classification system: critical, major, normal, minor, and trivial.
 Bugs were classified and entered into the database by the engineers who found them, typically from the QA team.
-The marketing team also maintained a "top 10 bugs" list based on customer feedback, which was passed to QA \cite{cusumano1999software}.
-By the mid-to-late 1990s, centralized client-server tools began to surface, offering more structured workflows.
+The marketing team also maintained a "top 10 bugs" list based on customer feedback, which was passed to QA.